varalu2004/Sithafal_Assessment/README.md

 ![Task1 Output](https://i.postimg.cc/QMKw7ZPH/Screenshot-262.png)
 ---
 # Chat with Websites using RAG Pipeline

-This project leverages web scraping, sentence embedding, and a language model to provide concise answers to user queries about websites.
+## Overview
+This project implements a Retrieval-Augmented Generation (RAG) pipeline that enables users to interact with structured and unstructured data extracted from websites.
+The pipeline includes crawling, scraping, embedding generation, and natural language query handling to generate accurate, context-rich responses.

 ## Features
-- **Web Crawling and Scraping**: Extracts content from university websites.
+- **Web Crawling and Scraping**: Extracts content from u websites.
 - **Sentence Embedding**: Processes and stores content embeddings using `SentenceTransformer`.
 - **Efficient Search**: Implements FAISS for fast and accurate similarity searches.
 - **Query Handling**: Matches user queries with the most relevant content.